Home

 The Trow - a Spirit of the Dead?

-At one time in the Northern Isles, an extra place at the Yule table was laid for the returning spirits of the dead - usually family.
-This would indicate that the returning spirits were once welcomed welcomed but, as time went on, the original lore became corrupted and confused.
+At one time in the Northern Isles, an extra place at the Yule table was laid for the returning spirits of the dead — usually family.
+This would indicate that these returning spirits were once welcomed welcomed but, as time went on, the original lore became corrupted and confused.
 Did the idea gradually distort until the released spirits took on the persona of malicious little folk?

 To a certain extent we can also look to the Scandinavian draugr to explain the trows' tendency to attack animals and livestock.